khudgins/documentation/automation/deployment_configuration/tier.rst

 There are three options for scaling rules:

-   1. **enStratus**
+   1. **Enstratius**

-      enStratus scaling options are the ones shown by default.
+      Enstratius scaling options are the ones shown by default.
 Scaling behavior is governed by certain "hardware" parameters described here.

-      enStratus can govern scaling events by monitoring the CPU load of the servers.
+      Enstratius can govern scaling events by monitoring the CPU load of the servers.
 The CPU load is equal to: 15-minute load average/# of CPU.
 For example, if the system has 2 CPU and the load average is 0.89, the CPU threshold reading is 0.445*100 = 44.5.